 Of course, if a business is able to increase its market share it means that other businesses must be losing market share.
-For example, in 2014, according to statcounter.com, Woolworths had 39 per cent market share in Australia, while Coles had approximately 34 per cent.
-This shows that both companies have lost market share to their rivals in that particular market.
-Interestingly, in 2014 Aldi and IGA had similar market share to what they do today.
-However, there has been a significant increase in the 'Other' category.
-This demonstrates the growing number of Australians that are shopping at local independent stores, along with the increased numbers shopping at online stores such as Amazon.
-All competitors will typically work hard to introduce new and improved products with the aim of attracting more customers and increasing market share.
+For example, in 2022, according to statcounter.com, Woolworths and Coles had a combined market share of over 66%, while Aldi had approximately 9%.
+However, since then, Aldi has increased its market share to 10%, potentially as a consequence of the rise in the cost of living as some Australians sought cheaper grocery alternatives.
+All competitors will typically work hard to introduce new and improved customer offerings with the aim of attracting more customers and increasing market share.